Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/model-optimization.rst

 This step is used to join multiple texture files on a model into one palette.
 It will palettize every EGG model in the folder.

-.. warning:: There is currently a bug that using this step overwrites the textures which were not added to any palette.
-This seems to be a Panda3D issue.
-   If you encounter missing textures, remove palettize from the pipeline for that model.
-   It usually happens when the textures are larger than half palette width.

 Arguments
 ~~~~~~~~~